InsaneBroccoli/bf_controller_tuning/README.md

 - Adjust amplitude and lag filter if saturation occurs.

 ## Recommended procedure within one log file per flight
-1. Perform two to three throttle sweeps while in `ACRO` mode.
+1. Perform two to three throttle sweeps.
 2. Complete at least one full sequence of chirp signal excitation, covering roll, pitch, and yaw axes.
 It is preferable to cycle through all axes twice.
 Whether you choose ACRO or ANGLE mode does not matter.
 Fly in an open space and try to maintain altitude.
 Be prepared to adjust the throttle as the chirp generator runs.
 Aim for a smooth and steady flight during the chirp excitation.
 Ideally, the quadcopter should maintain a steady position and orientation (appart from the axes thats excited).
 3. Conduct some maneuvers to test propwash handling, including 180-degree and 360-degree flips.
 Enjoy yourself and have fun!